mchuang/conversant/README.txt

 Theories:
 1. ADFuller test on differences of data center S and I would yield a statistically significant stationary time series model.
 Proven false by the p-value.
 2. Linear regression test on the difference of S and I values would behave close to a linear function.
 Proven false by large mean square error.
 This rather strengthens idea that S may be stationary time series.
 See differenceLinearGraph.png for visual.

+Other Approaches:
+Applied basic math and wrote functionality to locate minimums, maximums, slopes, and accelerations.
+Then added in functions to detect which datacenters share similar derived values at same timestamps.

 Credits:
 http://machinelearningmastery.com/machine-learning-in-python-step-by-step/